aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 ### Support

-The Construct Hub offers ways for customers to engage maintainers about various problems, including the following:
+The Construct Hub offers ways for customers to engage maintainers about various problems, including the following (actually routed to GitHub issue templates):

 - A malicious package was identified
 - Incorrectly rendered documentation